PraveenChandran019/Housing-Price-Analysis/README.md

 -	Real Interest Rate:
   	Negative impact: Real interest rate is the interest adjusted for inflation.
 A decrease in the real interest rate makes loans cheaper, increasing the money in people's hands, which leads to higher demand for housing.

-### Investment Opportunities:
-	  Cities like Miami, Los Angeles, and San Francisco, which have experienced significant price increases, present profitable opportunities for real estate investment.

 ### Measures for Real Estate Companies:
 -	Affordable Housing Solutions: